sunnydayw/outdoor-autonomous-bot/README.md

 - Pair approachable hardware with an open software stack so new capabilities (mapping, perception, manipulation) can be layered in iteratively.
 - Keep safety in focus—manual override, telemetry visibility, and controlled autonomy are first-class requirements.

-## Current Focus
-- Bring-up of the differential drive base, including motor PID control and RC override.
-- ROS 2 experimentation on Raspberry Pi 5 for inter-process messaging and future navigation stack integration.
-- Simulation pipeline that produces realistic telemetry for UI development and autonomy prototyping.
-- Responsive HTML/roslib.js teleoperation dashboard for quick command and status checks.

 ## System Architecture
 | Layer | Platform | Responsibilities | Status |
 | --- | --- | --- | --- |